 What If Money Unexpectedly Shows Up in My Account?

 If the situation was reversed and you had money accidentally deposited into your account, don't treat it as an unexpected windfall and spend it.
 You should contact your bank first and let them know that you're not sure where the deposit came from.
 (Worth noting: if your parents have occasionally made deposits for you in the past, be sure to check with them first.)

 It's important to note that when the bank discovers the mistake, they will reverse the transaction, even if it means that your account goes into the negative.
 If you spent any of this money, you will be responsible for paying it back.
 In some cases, and if the amount is large enough, you could also face criminal charges for spending money that isn't yours.

 How Can I Catch Mistakes?

 It is essential that you balance your checkbook or check your actual account balance on a regular basis.
-This can help you detect any discrepancies with your account, whether it be an accidental deposit to your account, an erroneous charge, or other issue.
+This can help you detect any discrepancies with your account, whether it be an accidental deposit to your account, an erroneous charge, or another issue.